 Have a closer look: Where is love?
 Maybe you can find it in the coffee your partner brings you to bed every morning.
 Or in the way, she looks at you when she thinks you’re not noticing her.
 In his hand on your leg while driving.
 Relax and start writing down everything you notice.
-For some inspiration, you can have a first look at the questions.

 Just start!
 Do you have a nice collection of moments?
 Now go through the questions and let them inspire you.
 Some will make you remember beautiful stories; some won’t fit you and your relationship.
 Skip those.
 Choose what feels right; choose the ones that help you say what you want to express.
 Look through memories: Old pictures and videos, WhatsApp chat records, journal entries or love letters.

 Listen to the music that reminds you of the beginning of your relationship.
 Remember how you‘ve felt back then and seen every step you took to come to this day.
 Let your thoughts out!
 Write them on paper or type them.
 Just start and let them flow.
-We‘ll care about the details and final touch later on.

 What’s the best way for you to get into a writing mood?
 Maybe with a glass of wine on the sofa?
 Cuddled in blankets with your favourite music playlist on?
 On a bench in a park or sitting in a cafe watching the world around you?
 Maybe while moving?
 Hiking in nature or a cabin somewhere without phone connection?
 Or when you get moved?
 On a train, a plane or in the passenger seat?
 Be ready for the writing flow to catch you.
-Think about which situations you‘re a little more open and emotional than usually.
+Think about which situations you‘re a little more open and emotional than usual.
 Maybe after going to the cinema?
 After watching a touching story on the big screen?
 If you’re in a hurry because your wedding is close – create your favourite situation because last-minute vows are full of love too!